nuta/archives/README.md

 - **modular:** all components are isolated as *packages*
 - **consitent:** the only one IPC is the unfied, structured, simple message passing
 - **seamless:** all applications can be run in both kernel-space and user-space seamlessly
-- **adaptable:** environment-neutral, language-neutral, and absolutes are only few
+- **adaptable:** environment-neutral, language-neutral, only few absolutes
 - **friendly:** easy-to-understand specifications and sane SDK

+Packages in this respository are the essential, fundamental, and general-purpose ones.

 Getting Started
 ---------------